ch39336699/liftinator/README.md

 ### 🧪 Testing <a name="test"></a>

 **Scenario:** The scenario for the tests is a 15-story building with 6 elevators (A-F), where each elevator can support a maximum load of 800 lbs.
-The **http-request_demo.http** file (located in the base directory) is used to post API requests that specify how many people are requesting elevators and the details for each person.
+The **http-request_demo.http** file (located in the base directory) is used to post API requests specifying how many people are requesting elevators and the details for each person.
+The system should manage all the elevators based on the number of people waiting, their location, and the elevators' capacity.
 For each person waiting, we specify:
 ```shell
   {